-Kandy was the commercial center for a very substantial plantation economy, and even in the colonial period, its downtown was highly developed.
-The temple of the Tooth can be seen in the left distance; in front of it is the green area the British called the Esplanade.
+Because Kandy was the commercial center for a very substantial plantation economy, its downtown was highly developed even in the colonial period.
+The Temple of the Tooth can be seen in the left distance; in front of it is the green area the British called the Esplanade.
 Then the hotels and stores and banks begin.
 The bit of white plaster under a tiled pyramid in the lower center is still the main police station; even closer to the camera, at the lower right margin, you can see the top of a Hindu temple gopuram.

 Walk along the esplanade and you'll pass this coffee planters' memorial.